Print

 Denali National Park - Anchorage | Rail Tour

 Morning: Denali National Park at leisure.
 Attend the park ranger's sled dog demonstration or a wilderness education program, raft and float the Nenana River or take a scenic helicopter flightseeing tour into the park.
 Leave Denali and relax in your comfortable rail compartment - Optional: Dome Car seating upgrades available - with reclining seats and large picture windows, take a delicious lunch onboard or listen to the commentaries of a local tour escort.
 Have your camera ready as the train crosses Hurricane Gulch Bridge, 300 feet above the creek.
 Your rail tour continuous via Wasilla - home of the Alaska Iditarod Sled Dog Race - to Anchorage.
-Transfer from the rail station to your centrally located downtown hotel.
+Check in to your hotel in downtown Anchorage.
 Try some fresh Alaska seafood for your dinner and enjoy a evening stroll along the Tony Knowles Coastal Trail with sweeping views over the inlet to Mt.
 Susitna. | Overnight: Anchorage

 Day